Fellowship in History of Art and Visual Culture at the Metropolitan Museum of Art

 Many fellows will have an opportunity to assist the hosting curatorial departments with projects that complement their approved proposal.
 Not all departments request this assistance.

 Note: There are several subcategories of fellowships included within the Fellowship in History of Art and Visual Culture.
-However, applicants need not specify the endowed awards they would like to be considered for, as all determinations are made by the Museum’s Grants Committee:
+However, applicants need not specify the endowed awards for which they would like to be considered, as all determinations are made by the Museum’s Grants Committee:

-• Slifka Foundation Interdisciplinary Fellowships combine art historical research with training in the technical investigation of the collections.
-Applicants must apply to work on a specific project sponsored by the Museum (see below).
+- Slifka Foundation Interdisciplinary Fellowships combine art historical research with training in the technical investigation of The Met collection.
+Applicants must apply to work on a specific project sponsored by the Museum.

 Fellowship Period